Katy Wix

-Katy Victoria J Wix (born 28 February 1980) is a Welsh actress, writer, author and artist.
+Katy Victoria J Wix (born 28 February 1980) is a Welsh actress, comedian, writer, author and artist.
 Her television roles include Daisy in Not Going Out, Carole in Stath Lets Flats, Mary in Ghosts, Barbara in Ted Lasso, and Jules in Big Boys.
 She has also appeared as a series contestant on Taskmaster and as a recurring character in the science fiction mini-series Torchwood: Children of Earth in 2009.
 She has written two series of her own: a sitcom for BBC Radio 4, Bird Island and a sketch show for Channel 4, Anna & Katy.
 In 2017, her painting was chosen for the Royal Academy of Arts Summer Exhibition.
 She has written two books of monologues and in 2021 she published her first memoir, Delicacy.

 Early life

 Wix was born in the Vale of Glamorgan and raised in Peterston-super-Ely, near Cardiff.
 Her mother and father both went to drama school and worked as actors before transitioning into careers in, respectively, arts administration and stage management.
 Her brother is a musician.
 She attended the University of Warwick in Coventry before going on to the Royal Welsh College of Music & Drama.